 Local police service, Department for Education and Neighbour Borough Council

 We will create a step-by-step guide that any local authority could use to identify teenagers at risk of dropping out of secondary school.
 We will work out what data is required, how to access it safely, and which algorithms best identified at-risk teenagers.
 We also hope to test our assumed reasons for teenage school dropouts to inform better interventions in the future.

 The project aims to reduce the number of teenagers dropping out of secondary school, saving councils money by wasting less on ‘stay in school’ campaigns, which currently don’t seem to be having a big impact in Made-up Metropolitan Borough Council.

-Made-up example 2 from central government
+Example 2 from central government

-Creating a best practice guide or service pattern for administering older person’s concessionary travel applications
+Creating a best practice guide or service pattern for administering older persons’ concessionary travel applications

 Local councils x, y, and z

 To design a best practice way to administer older person’s concessionary travel pass applications.
 We’ll do this by researching how a number of councils currently deliver the service, and what their users need of the service.
 We’ll then use this research to inform a service pattern that any local authority could use to improve this service quickly and in line with the Declaration principles.

 The aim of the service pattern is to cut the cost of putting applications for older persons’ concessionary travel passes online.
 It will help councils that use the pattern to eliminate the unnecessary manual processing of applications and reduce the number of calls to contact centres, saving councils money.

 The examples above are fictional and solely for the purpose of illustrating a Declaration commitment.